Back in 2020, I gave a virtual presentation at X, formerly known as Google X.

 X has produced numerous groundbreaking technologies, including self-driving cars, autonomous drones, and contact lenses that measure glucose levels.

-When I was invited to give a talk at X about moonshot thinking, I jumped at the opportunity.
-I told them I’d love to do it.
+When I was invited to give a talk at X about moonshot thinking, I told them I’d love to do it.

 I’ve given keynotes on moonshot thinking to countless organizations, from Fortune 500 companies to small start-ups.
 But what could I possibly say about moonshot thinking to the members of the moonshot factory?
 If there’s any organization who’s mastered the mindset, it’s X.

-Before my presentation, I knew this was going to be the elephant in the room.
-At least some people in the audience were going to think, “This guy is going to explain to us how to do moonshot thinking?
+Before my presentation, I knew this would be the elephant in the room.
+At least some people in the audience would think, “This dude is going to talk to us about moonshot thinking?
 Please.”

 Instead of ignoring that elephant, I decided to call everyone’s attention to it.

-I began my presentation by saying: “Being invited to talk to you about moonshot thinking felt like being invited to give a lecture about basketball to Michael Jordan.”
+I began my presentation by saying: “Being invited to talk to you about moonshot thinking felt like being invited to lecture about basketball to Michael Jordan.”

 Laughter ensued, and all tension melted away.